shapeshed/golang-book-examples/README.md

 ## [1.
 Getting Started][1]

-* What Go Is and Why It Was created
+* Introducing Go
-* How To Install Go
+* Installing Go
-* How To Set Up Your environment
+* Setting Up Your Environment
-* Creating And Running Your First Go program
+* Writing Your First Go Program: Hello World

 ## [2.
 Understanding Types][2]

-* What Types Are in Programming
+* What Is a Data Type?
-* How Types Work in Go
+* Differentiating Between Static and Dynamic Typing
+* Implementing Booleans
-* How to Use Basic Types
+* Understanding Numeric Types
+* Checking the Type of a Variable
-* How to Convert Between Types
+* Converting Between Types

 ## [3.
-Variables][3]
+Understanding Variables][3]

-* How To Declare A Variable
-* The Difference Between A Variable And A Constant
-* What A Zero Value Variable Is
+* What Is a Variable?
+* Declaring Shorthand Variables
+* Understanding Variables and Zero Values
+* Writing a Short Variable Declaration
-* What Variable Scope Is
+* Styles of Variable Declaration
-* How To Use Pointers

 ## [4.
-Functions][4]

-* How To Write a Function
+Using Functions in Go][4]

-* How To Return a Single Result
+* What Is a Function?
-* How To Return Multiple Results
+* Defining Variadic Functions
-* How To Use Named Values
+* Using Named Return Values
-* How To Use Recursive Functions
+* Using Recursive Functions
+* Passing Functions as Values

 ## [5.
-Control Structures][5]
+Using Control Flow][5]

+* Using the if Statement
+* Using the else Statement
-* How To Use if, else and else if statements
+* Using the else if Statement
-* How To Use Comparison Operators
+* Using Comparison Operators
-* How To Use Arithmetic Operators
+* Using Arithmetic Operators
+* Using Logical Operators
-* How To Use switch Statements
+* Using the switch Statement
-* How To Use for Statements
+* Looping with the for Statement
+* Using the defer Statement

 ## [6.
-Arrays, Slices, Maps][6]
+Working with Arrays, Slices, Maps][6]

-* How to Work With Arrays
+* Working with Arrays
-* How to Work With Slices
+* Working with Slices
-* How To Add and Remove Elements From a Slice
-* How To Work With Maps
+* Working with Maps

 ## [7.
-Structs][7]
+Using Structs and Pointers][7]

-* What A Struct Is
+* What Is a Struct
-* How To Initialize A Struct
+* Initializing a Struct
+* Nesting Structs
-* How Default Vaules Are Assigned To Structs
+* Creating Default Values for Structs
-* How To Compare Structs
+* Comparing Structs
-* When To Use Pointers
+* Understanding Public and Private Values
+* Differentiating Between Point and Value References

 ## [8.
-Methods And Interfaces][8]
+Creating Methods And Interfaces][8]

-* How To Use Methods
+* Using Methods
-* How To Create Method Sets
+* Creating Method Sets
-* How To Use Pointer And Value References
+* Working with Methods and Pointers
-* How To Use Interfaces
+* Using Interfaces

 ## [9.
-Strings][9]
+Working with Strings][9]

-* How to Create a String
+* Creating String Literals
-* How to Use Rune Literals
+* Understanding Rune Literals
-* How to Concatenate Strings
+* Concatenating Strings
-* An Introduction To Encoding

 ## [10.
 Error Handling][10]

-* How to work with errors in Go
-* How to create errors
-* How to use Go's idiomatic approach to errors
-* How to write good error messages
+* Handling Errors and Idiomatic Go
+* Understanding the Error Type
+* Creating Errors
+* Formatting Errors
+* Returning an Error from a Function
+* Errors and Usability
+* Don't panic

 ## [11.
-Goroutines][11]
+Working with Goroutines][11]

-* How To Use Channels
-* How To Use Buffered Channels
-* The To Use Select Statements
-* How To Use Quit Channels
+* Understanding Concurrency
+* Concurrency Versus Parallelism
+* Understanding Concurrency Through a Web Browser
+* Blocking and Non-Blocking Code
+* Handling Concurrent Operations with Goroutines
+* Using Goroutines to Manage Latency
+* Defining Goroutines

 ## [12.
-Channels][12]
+Introducing Channels][12]

-* Communicating between goroutines
+* Using Channels
-* Buffered channels
+* Using Buffered Channels
-* Channel directions
-* Range and close
+* Blocking and Flow Control
+* Using Channels as Function Arguments
+* Employing the select Statement
-* Select
+* Quitting Channels
-* Shared-variable concurrency and data races

 ## [13.
 Packages][13]

-* Basics Of Packages
+* Importing Packages
-* How To Use A Package
+* Understanding Package Usage
+* Using Third-Party Packages
-* How To Use A Third-Party Package
+* Installing a Third-Party Package
-* How To Manage Dependencies
+* Managing Third-Party Dependencies
-* How To Create A Package

 ## [14.
-Go Conventions][14]
+Naming Conventions in Go][14]

+* Formatting Code in Go
-* How To Use The gofmt Tool
+* Using gofmt
+* Configuring Text Editors
-* Naming Conventions In Go
+* Naming Conventions
-* How To Use The golint Tool
+* Using golint
-* How To To Use The godoc Tool
+* Using godoc
+* Automating Workflow

 ## [15.
 Testing and Performance][15]

-* Why Testing Is Important
-* The Got Want Testing Pattern
+* Testing: The Most Important Aspect of Software Development
+* testing Package
-* How To Use Table Tests
+* Running Table Tests
-* How To Benchmark Go Code
+* Benchmarking in Go
-* How To Understand Test Coverage
+* Providing Test Coverage

 ## [16.
 Debugging][16]

-* How To Use Logging To Help With Debugging
+* Logging
-* How To Print Values
+* Printing Data
+* Using the fmt Package
-* How To Use Delve To Debug
+* Using Delve
-* How To Use The GNU Debugger To Debug
+* Using gdb

 ## [17.
-Command Line Programs][17]
+Using Command Line Programs][17]

-* How To Create A Basic Command Line Program
+* Operating with Inputs and Outputs
-* How To Receive Raw Arguments
+* Accessing Raw Command-Line Arguments
-* How To Parse Command Line Flags
+* Parsing Command-Line Flags
+* Working with Types
-* How To Customize Help Text
+* Customizing Help Text
-* How To Create Subcommands
+* Creating Subcommands
+* POSIX Compliance
+* Installing and Sharing Command-Line Programs

 ## [18.
-HTTP Servers][18]

-* Creating A HTTP Server
+Creating HTTP Servers][18]

-* How Routing Works
+* Announcing Your Presence with the "Hello World" Web Server
+* Examing Requests and Responses
-* How Handler Functions Work
+* Working with Handler Functions
-* Serving Different Types Of Request
+* Handling 404s
+* Setting a Header
-* Serve Different Types Of Content
+* Responding to Different Types of Requests
+* Receiving Data from GET and POST Requests

 ## [19.
+Creating HTTP Clients with Go][19]

-HTTP Clients][19]
+* Understanding HTTP

-* How To Create A Simple Http Client
-* How To Make A GET Request
+* Making a GET Request
-* How To Make A POST Request
+* Making a POST Request
-* How To Have Finer Control Over HTTP Requests
+* Gaining Further Control over HTTP Requests
-* How To Debug HTTP Requests
+* Debugging HTTP Requests
-* How To Deal With Timeouts
+* Dealing With Timeouts

 ## [20.
 Working with JSON][20]

+* Introducing JSON
-* What JSON Is
+* Using JSON APIs
-* How To Encode JSON
+* Using JSON with Go
-* How To Use Struct Tags
-* How To Decode JSON
+* Decoding JSON
+* Mapping Data Types
-* How To Fetch JSON Over HTTP
+* Working with JSON Received over HTTP

 ## [21.
 Working With files][21]

+* The Importance of Files
+* Reading and Writing Files with the ioutil Package
-* How To Read A File
+* Writing to a File
-* How To Create And Write To A File
-* How To List A Directory
+* Listing a Directory
+* Copying a File
-* How To Copy And Delete Files
+* Deleting Files
-* How To Use Files For Configuration Management
+* Using Files to Manage Configuration

 ## [22.
-Regular Expressions][22]
+Introducing Regular Expressions][22]

+* Defining Regular Expressions
-* What A Regular Expression Is
+* Getting Familiar with Regular Expression Syntax
-* How To Search For A Needle In A Haystack
 * How To Validate Data Using Regular Expressions
+* Using Regular Expressions for Validation
+* Using Regular Expressions to Transform Data
-* How To Clean Data Using Regular Expressions
+* Parsing Data with Regular Expressions

 ## [23.
 Time][23]

+* Programming the Element of Time
+* Putting Your Program to Sleep
+* Setting a Timeout
+* Using a Ticker
-* The Importance of Time in Programming
+* Representing Time in a String format
-* How Wall Clock Time Can Vary
+* Working with Time structs
-* How To Parse Time Values
+* Adding and Subtracting Time
-* How To Compare Time Values
+* Comparing Different Time Structs

 ## [24.
 Deployment][24]

-* How To Compile Binaries For Different Target Platforms and Architectures
+* Understanding targets
-* How To Optimize The Size Of Compiled Binaries
+* Reducing the Size of Binaries
-* How To Use Docker
+* Using Docker
-* How To Share Go Binaries

-# Bonus Chapters

-## A basic tcp chat server

-* Creating a tcp chat server
+* Downling Binary Files
-* Using goroutines
+* Using go get
-* Connecting clients
-* Communicating between channels
-* Broadcasting messages
+* Releasing Code with Package Managers

-## A basic JSON API
+## [25.
+Creating a RESTful JSON API][25]

-* Defining routes
+* Managing Dependencies with dep
+* Creating a HTTP Server with httprouter
-* Connecting to a data store
+* Scaffolding a REST API
-* Reading and writing data
+* Testing HTTP Routes
+* Serving JSON
-* Adding tests
+* Adding Data Persistence

+## [26.
+Creating a TCP Chat Server][26]

+* What is TCP?
+* Using telnet
+* Using the net Package
+* Creating a Simple Chat Server
+* Managing Client Connections
+* Enabling Messaging Between Clients
+* Preventing Echoes

 [1]: hour01
 [2]: hour02